📝 Specific kitchen types & concepts · ⏱️ 3 min read

 Seasons and price fluctuations

-Fruit and dairy prices fluctuate significantly by season.
+Fruit and dairy prices fluctuate dramatically by season.
 Strawberries cost three times as much in January as in June.
-Build flexibility into your menu for this.
+You need flexibility in your menu for this.

 Winter: focus on apples, pears, nuts (cheaper)